Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/weapons.rst.txt

 In regards to missile seeker and flight profile we've worked with Eagle Dynamics to enable our F-14 AN/AWG-9 to control the AIM-54 to a degree.
 In DCS this means the following:

-In TWS the missiles will fly out using guidance from the AN/AWG-9 until at 16 seconds to impact at which time the AN/AWG-9 will tell the missile to go active if it's still within the radar scan zone.
+In TWS the missiles will fly out using guidance from the AN/AWG-9 until at about 16 seconds to impact at which time the AN/AWG-9 will tell the missile to go active if it's still within the radar scan zone.
+The exact distance at which the AN/AWG-9 sends the ATC depends on the setting of the TGTS switch as detailed above.
 This results in a silent engagement until the missiles go active at which time the target's radar warning receiver will get indication of an active missile engaging it.
 If fired at range the AIM-54 will loft for greater range.
 Setting the different seeker activation ranges impacts the amount of warning the target will get but also the amount of time the missile needs to be supported.